fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7c.md

 }
 ```

-Let's create a few more components for styling that application, that are styled versions of <i>div</i> elements:
+Let's create a few more components for styling that application which will be styled versions of <i>div</i> elements:

 ```js
 const Page = styled.div`